lizard-53/Red-Team-Journey/README.md

 ## 🎯 Objectives

 - Build real-world experience through home labs and practical projects
 - Document and share my progress to support others on a similar path
-- Showcase skills, consistency, and commitment to future employers